Malir District: History

 Malir is a Sindhi word which means "greenery".

+Battle of Malir

+In the early 18th century, Malir became the focus of a military expedition by the Kalhora Dynasty.
+During this period, the Kalmati and Gabol Baloch groups were settled in the Malir area and exercised local control over the surrounding villages and routes.
+In the 1730s, relations between these groups and the Kalhora state deteriorated following disputes related to authority and compliance.
+In response, the Kalhora ruler Mian Ghulam Shah Kalhoro ordered a campaign against the Kalmati and Gabol settlements in Malir.
+The Kalhora forces, supported by allied Sindhi groups, advanced into the area and engaged the defenders in a large confrontation.
+The fighting resulted in the defeat of the Kalmati and Gabol forces, including the deaths of their leading figures, which effectively ended their resistance in Malir.
+Following this campaign, the Kalmati and Gabol groups withdrew from the region, and Malir was brought under direct Kalhora control.

+Pre 1947

-Before the independence of Pakistan, there were small villages of Sindhi and Kalmati Baloch in Gadap Town and Malir Town of modern Karachi.
+Before the independence of Pakistan, there were large villages of Sindhi and some Kalmati Baloch in Gadap Town and Malir Town of modern Karachi.
 Now both towns have developed as the suburbs of the city because of the urban sprawl.

 Countryside

 Malir has been regarded in history as the countryside of Karachi City due to its open atmosphere and lush green farms, but now these are no more.

 Agriculture land

 Malir was once famous for its fruit and vegetable farms; but, now due to severe scarcity of groundwater, these farmlands are being converted into residential areas, thus increasing urbanization and environmental degradation.
 The Society for Conservation and Protection of Environment (SCOPE) has been concerned about drought and desertification in Malir district and has launched a campaign against illegal sand and gravel mining in the dry river beds of the Malir and its tributaries.
 Sand and gravel mining cause lowering of ground water, as rainwater cannot percolate in the aquifer.
 SCOPE is developing rainwater reservoirs in drought affected rural areas.